rocky3xr/docs/coinswap/consolidatingcoins.rst

 	* Enter your wallet passphrase, if prompted.
 	* Click **Yes** when prompted to confirm that you are sure you want to send.

 .. warning:: Repeat the above steps for each wallet that contains RUPX coins.
-It is critical that you successfully consoldate all of your RUPX and zRUPX coins into a single wallet address before proceeding to the next step.
+It is critical that you successfully consoldate all of your RUPX and zRUPX coins into a single wallet address before proceeding with the coin swap.

 Consolidating zRUPX
 ===================